-28.1 Past Practice

-Continuance of working conditions and practices not specifically authorized by ordinance or resolution of the City Council is not guaranteed by this Memorandum of Understanding.

-28.2 Existing Memorandum of Understanding

-This Memorandum of Understanding shall supersede all existing Memoranda of Understanding between the City and the Association.
+- 28.1 Continuance of working conditions and practices not specifically authorized by ordinance or resolution of the City Council is not guaranteed by this Memorandum of Understanding. - 28.2 This Memorandum of Understanding shall supersede all existing Memoranda of Understanding between the City and the Association.